aldelaro5/Bug-Fables-Internal-Docs/docs/General systems/Quest boards.md

 - The `Quest` AnimationClip is played on `discoverymessage`'s Animator

 ## SetText interface
-SetText supports multiple commands that interfaces with BoardQuest in similar ways than the methods mentioned in this page.
+[SetText](../SetText/SetText.md) supports multiple commands that interfaces with BoardQuest in similar ways than the methods mentioned in this page.
 It allows to call AddQuest or ChangeBoardQuest in various ways through these commands.
 One such command even allows to move all open quests to the taken board.

-Check the BoardQuest section of the SetText commands documentation to learn more.
+Check the [BoardQuest control](../SetText/Commands.md#boardquest-control) section of the SetText commands documentation to learn more.

 ## Utilities methods
 The following methods operates on BoardQuests in various useful ways.